davefx/dfx-woo-role-changer/readme.txt

 * Automatically assign roles to users upon product purchase.

 * Integrates seamlessly with WooCommerce.

+* *Premium*: Supports the definition of different roles for variations in variable products.

 * *Premium*: Allows defining, per product, a role validity period in days after the purchase, so the role granted in the purchase will be automatically removed after that period.